 5 facts about the death penalty

-President Donald Trump has voiced his support for the death penalty, and a recent Pew Research Center survey found an uptick in the share of Americans who favor capital punishment for those convicted of murder.
+The Vatican announced in August that Pope Francis has changed the Catholic Church’s teaching to fully oppose the death penalty.
+The announcement comes after a Pew Research Center survey showed an uptick in the share of Americans who favor capital punishment for those convicted of murder.
 Over the long term, however, public support for the death penalty has declined significantly, as has the number of executions in the United States.

 As the debate over the death penalty continues in the U.S. and worldwide, here are five facts about the issue: